dakotacolorado/ChineseCheckersBot/README.md

 ## ChineseCheckersGameEngine

-The **ChineseCheckersGameEngine** is a Python-based game engine designed for the simulation of Chinese Checkers games between game models.
+The **ChineseCheckersGameEngine** is a Python-based game engine designed to simulate and store games of Chinese Checkers between game models.

 ### Features